 Below is some information about the textbooks I usually use and others I would be happy to use.
 If you came here looking for handouts to go alongside my teaching, you can find some in the Blog section.

 I usually teach New Testament Greek from Dr. Glenn Balfour’s textbook A Step-by-Step Introduction to New Testament Greek.
 This is an excellent resource both for those with no background in languages, as well as those wanting a proper academic understanding of the subject.
 He explains all English grammar along the way in an introductory fashion, but also teaches Greek grammar with its precise linguistic terminology.
 Another benefit of this textbook is the constant attempt to use as many examples from the original text as possible, so that one can begin to get to know the New Testament in its original language from the start.
-For overseas students who prefer working from American English, or those wanting to learn at a different level (perhaps younger students, or those seeking a tutor alongside a course already using another book), other textbooks can be used.

 Dr. Balfour has also written a Hebrew textbook, A Step-by-Step Introduction to Biblical Hebrew, which is my preferred text for Hebrew students; but again, if one would like to learn from a different textbook that is possible, depending on the situation and the book in question.
 These New Testament Greek and Biblical Hebrew textbooks are not currently available online, though they do occasionally appear second hand, and the author assures me they will be available online again soon.
 For the moment they can be acquired through me, for £20 plus shipping.

-I am happy to teach any of my languages through the textbook of your choice.
 I have taught Classical Greek and Latin through the Cambridge/JACT textbooks, as well as through the standard GCSE and A-Level texts.
 For Classical Greek I have also used the books by Anne Groton and Cynthia Shelmerdine, and for Latin I have also used the Wheelock course.

 For the Greek New Testament text itself, the best version is currently Novum Testamentum Graece, edited by Nestle-Aland, currently in its 28th edition; this text is nearly identical to the UBS5 Greek New Testament, which is also acceptable.
 They can both occasionally be found with an appended dictionary.
 At a more advanced stage, two more useful tools are William Mounce’s Analytical Lexicon to the Greek New Testament, and The New Greek-English Interlinear New Testament; but these are not recommended for beginner use, as they make it far too easy to cheat!